SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 ### 1.2.1 Individual Goals

+- Promote a working environment conducive to happiness and good mental health
 - Help them to do their best work
 - Provide optimum challenges
 - Provide support as required